Reflective Thinking and Writing

 1: Description

-‘The field trip was to Such and Such where I took part in Such and Such’.
+‘The field trip was to the Ben Lomond mountain ranges where I took part in analysing the low land Tasmanian native plants’.

 2: Feelings